-The Clipperton Grouper are found over rocky bottoms at depths up to 330 feet.
-They reach a maximum length of 61 cm (24 inches) and 2 kg (4.4 pounds) in weight.
-In Mexican waters the Clipperton Grouper is found from Cabo Pulmo to Todos Santos around the tip of the Baja and around the Alijos Rocks and Revillagigedos oceanic islands.
-The population around the tip of Baja has been established by fish we have caught and have been given.
+The Clipperton Groupers are found over rocky bottoms at depths up to 330 feet.
+They reach a maximum length of 61 cm (24.0 inches) and weigh up to 2 kg (4.4 pounds).
+In Mexican waters they are found from Cabo Pulmo to Todos Santos around the tip of the Baja and around the Alijos Rocks and Revillagigedos oceanic islands.
+Their presence around the tip of the Baja has been established by fish we have caught and have been given.
 They are an exceedingly rare species and very little is known their about behavioral patterns.

 The Clipperton Grouper is very easy to identify due to its body shape and coloration, however it is very similar in size, shape and habitat and easily confused with the Flag Cabrilla, Epinephelus labriformis (prominent mid-body spotting; prominent black spot on upper part of caudal fin base).

 The Clipperton Groupers are exceedingly rare and therefore of limited interest.
 They have a very limited distribution range and were first reported in the literature in 1999.